-Shaka King’s biographical film about crime Judas and the Black Messiah, is the best Daniel kaluuya movie.
-Kaluuya is the lead in the film as Fred Hampton, the real-life American activist who was a prominent participant in the Black Panther Party in the late 1960s.
+Shaka King’s biographical film about crime Judas and the Black Messiah is the best Daniel kaluuya movie.
+Kaluuya leads the film as Fred Hampton, the real-life American activist who was a prominent participant in the Black Panther Party in the late 1960s.

 Judas and the Black Messiah tells the true story of Bill O’Neal (Lakeith Stanfield), A petty criminal who was enlisted from the FBI to join the Black Panther Party and befriend Fred Hampton to provide intelligence.
 The pandemic in the world slowed down the film’s box-office returns.
 However, Judas and The Black Messiah received positive reviews because of their thrilling historical perspective and outstanding performance by Daniel Kaluuya, which won him the Academy Award for Best Supporting actor.

 The film, made up of real-life facts, garnered the director six Oscar nominations.
 Kaluuya was awarded numerous awards for his work as a supporting actor, including an Oscar for his performance, an Oscar, a BAFTA Award, and a Screen Actors Guild Award.